yaadi-admin/hyperForeX/README.md

+# Project Description

+The Cross-Border Payment Platform is a blockchain-based solution developed using Hyperledger Fabric technology.
+It aims to address the challenges and inefficiencies associated with cross-border payments, such as high transaction costs, long settlement times, and lack of transparency.
+By leveraging the decentralized and immutable nature of blockchain, the platform provides a secure, efficient, and transparent mechanism for conducting cross-border transactions.

+# Teams

+Winston Edwards –101454440
+ Xianming Luo —101396133
+ Rutuja Dalvi —101423188
+Rushikesh Chavan —101423193
+Vineeth George —101460498

+# Requirments

+•Hyperledger Fabric
+•Amazon Elastic Compute Cloud
+•React•Chaincode
+•RESTful APIs
+•Database -MongoDB

+# Reasons

+The reason results in the rise of usage of cross border payment is as below1.
+1.Manufacturers
+2.Cross border asset management and global investment flows 3.Increasing international trade and e-commerce in a larger scale.
+4.Migrants sending money
+5.Reduced product recall.

 # Currency Transaction App
 This is a React application that allows users to perform currency transactions such as sending funds and currency exchange.
 It includes the following components: